 I love using poetry in my classroom and these will be perfect for my morning meeting Character Lessons!
 Thank you so much! ~Hillary

 Of all the things I’ve created for my store, this poetry bundle means the most to me.
-If you’d like to try a few sample from this bundle, simply sign up for my email list below and the Bloom Where You are Planted set will be shared.
-It was truly inspired by several special students of mine as well as my own child.
+If you’d like to try a few sample from this bundle, simply sign up for my email list below and The Bad Seed Freebie set will be shared.
+It pairs well with the book and themed activities of course!

 Questions to consider: